Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 {% endhighlight %}

-The above code is completely valid, and can be placed as-is into `app.js`, assuming the
+The above code is completely valid, and can be placed as-is into `app.js`, assuming the `options` object is well-structured when it comes from your config webpage.